DuncanSchouten/barber-jekyll/_works/cgph.markdown

 ---
 layout: portfolio-item
 title: Cecil Green Park House Brand Refresh
+description: In 2018, I led the creation of an updated identity for a well-known Vancouver event venue.
+My work included business analysis, user research, branding, and design of a new website.
-description: Research, Branding, Design, Project Management
+duties: Research, Branding, Design, Project Management
 author: Duncan Schouten
 date: 2018-11-01 00:00:00 +0000
 sort-order: 0